d2iq-shadowbq/Enterprise-DC-OS-LATEST-Install-Cheatsheet/1 - Prerequisites.md

 NOTE:
 - Bootstrap: Is only used for cluster installation, major changes (i.e. networking), upgrading and scaling.
 It can be turned off (NOT deleted) when not doing these things.
 - Master: Preferred to have 3 nodes, but need an odd number (i.e. 1, 3, 5...).
 If performance is critical, SSDs should be used for disk.
-- Private: Compute for tasks, jobs and containers.
+- Private: Larger sized.
+Compute for tasks, jobs and containers.
 Generally set to have no direct access to containers.
-- Public: ONLY should be used for direct access to containers.
-LB / Ingress containers will reside here.
+- Public: Less size.
+Only should be used for direct access to containers.
+LB / Ingress containers only will reside here.

 ## Prepare Node